-Three people have died in raging forest fires on Portugal’s holiday island of Madeira where flames damaged homes and a hotel and forced around 1,000 people to flee.
+Four people have died in raging forest fires in Portugal, including on the holiday island of Madeira where flames damaged homes and a hotel and forced around 1,000 people to flee.

-Portugal urged its European partners Wednesday to help in battling multiple blazes on the island known as the “Pearl of the Atlantic”.
+Portugal urged its European partners Wednesday to help in battling multiple blazes that rescuers said had killed three people in Madeira and left two seriously hurt.

 The three perished in their homes close to the historic centre of the capital Funchal, while a hotel overlooking the town was destroyed and other buildings were licked by flames, officials said.

-Firefighters worked through the night training jets of water high onto the orange flames against the dark night sky in Funchal’s narrow streets to try to protect its historic heart.
+Firefighters in Madeira — known as the “Pearl of the Atlantic” — worked through the night training jets of water high onto the orange flames against the dark night sky in Funchal’s narrow streets.

 “Last night, the fire was a hundred metres (yards) away from the hotel and you could hear gas bottles exploding,” Ricardo Correia, a manager at the hotel Castanheiro, told AFP.